Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: -hull of a point set

 \begin{theorem} Computing $\rcht$ for the value of $\theta\in [0,2\pi)$ such that $\rcht$ has minimum (or maximum) area can be done in optimal $O(n\log n)$ time and $O(n)$ space. \end{theorem}

-\section{$\mathcal{O}$-hull of a point set}
+\section{\boldmath{$\os$}-hull of a point set}

 As mentioned in Section~\ref{sec:intro}, orthogonal convexity can be generalized to consider a finite set $\os$ of~$k$ different lines passing through the origin.
 A set is thus said to be \emph{$\os$-convex} if its intersection with any line parallel to an element of $\os$ is either connected or empty.
-Following the lines in Section~\ref{sec:rectilinear_hull}, here we study the $\os$-convex hull of a set~$P$ of $n$ points.
+Following the lines of Section~\ref{sec:rectilinear_hull}, we study now the $\os$-convex hull of a set of points.